 Choose options equal to the value of 60 credits from a list of Stage three modules offered by the Department.

-With the agreement of the Undergraduate Education Lead, students may choose to substitute up to 30 credits in Stage two and Stage three for relevant modules from other departments.
+With the agreement of the Director of Teaching, students may choose to substitute up to 30 credits in Stage two and Stage three for modules from another department.